 The boat is equipped with the fixed swim ladder that can be lowered down from the water.
-The swim ladder unfolds to the full length by pulling the extension ladder away from the boat.

 It is always easiest to help a person climb back on board at the stern of the boat.
 A rope loop attached to the boat helps lifting.
+The boat's swim ladder extends 30 cm into the water.